TimeCafeMarrakech/Coffee-Community-App/README.md

 git add .

 # Commit the files
-git commit -m "Add complete application source code and package.json"
+git commit -m "Add Express server to fix buildpack detection"

 # Link to your GitHub repository (replace with your actual URL)
 git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git